PyPSA/WHOBS/README.md

   simple setup.
-Additional generation technologies which may reduce costs include using existing hydroelectric generators, biomass from sustainable resources (such as waste and agricultural/forestry residues), geothermal, nuclear and fossil plants with CCS.
-Additional storage technologies include redox flow batteries, compressed air energy storage, etc. Existing and planned transmission grid connects between countries can also reduce costs by up to 20% by smoothing wind over a larger area.
+Additional generation technologies which may reduce costs include using existing hydroelectric generators, biomass from sustainable resources (such as waste and agricultural/forestry residues), geothermal, nuclear and fossil/biomass plants with CCS.
+Additional storage technologies include redox flow batteries, compressed air energy storage, etc., see [this review](https://doi.org/10.1016/j.apenergy.2014.09.081).
+Existing and planned transmission grid connects between countries can also reduce costs by up to 20% by smoothing wind over a larger area.
 Demand-side management can adapt demand to generation profiles.
-Furthermore flexibility from electric vehicles and electrified heating with thermal storage can also reduce costs.
+Furthermore, flexibility from electric vehicles and electrified heating with thermal storage can also reduce costs.